 - Be wary of tax return preparers who claim they can obtain larger refunds than others.

 - Avoid tax return preparers who base their fees on a percentage of the refund.

 - Ensure you use a preparer with a preparer tax identification number (PTIN).
 Paid tax return preparers must have a preparer tax identification number to prepare all or substantially all of a tax return.

 - Use a reputable tax professional who furnishes his PTIN, signs the tax return, and provides a copy of the return to you (as required).

 - Consider whether the individual or firm will be around months or years after the return has been filed, to answer questions about the preparation of the tax return.

 - Check the person's credentials.
 Only attorneys, CPAs and enrolled agents can represent taxpayers before the IRS in all matters, including audits, collection and appeals.
 Other tax return preparers may only represent taxpayers for audits of returns they actually prepared.

-More information on IRS.gov about choosing a tax return preparer and avoiding fraud can be found in IRS Tax Tip 2011-06.
-In addition, see PTIN Requirements for Tax Return Preparers on the website, for additional tax return preparer requirements.
+More information on IRS.gov about choosing a tax return preparer and avoiding fraud can be found in IRS Tax Tip 2013-07.
+In addition, see PTIN Requirements for Tax Return Preparers on our website, for additional tax return preparer requirements.

 Page Last Reviewed or Updated: March 06, 2014